corkami/collisions/README.md

 - [Looking glass](https://ctftime.org/task/9271) from the *Dragon Sector Teaser CTF 2019*.

 <!-- - [Not my digest](https://ctftime.org/task/4784) from *Hack.lu CTF 2017*: not related to collisions, but solved by Marc himself :p -->
-A common challenge for such CTF tasks is to not give a too big advantage or handicap based on the amount of computing power each playaer has access to.
+A common challenge for such CTF tasks is to not give a too big advantage or handicap based on the amount of computing power each player has access to.

 # Credits